krazyjakee/trowl/README.md

 ### Tip

 I would make the grid `opacity: 0` and use the callback to make it `1` with a low transition time (0.2s).
-There is a small chance that for a few microseconds, the interface shuffles about as it adjusts items.
+There is a small chance that for a few milliseconds, the interface shuffles about as it measures and adjusts items.